goneri/goneri.lebouder.net/content/posts/2015/01/how-to-clean-docker-up-when-used-on-btrfs.md

 +++
-title = "How to clean docker up when used on btrfs" date = 2015-01-08T13:05:16+00:00
+title = "How to clean Docker up when used on Btrfs" date = 2015-01-08T13:05:16+00:00
 +++
-My docker uses to forget a lot of files when I just remove the images with `rmi`.
+Docker often leaves behind files when I remove images with `rmi`.

 ```
 systemctl stop docker.service